data-cleaning/validatetools/README.md

 rules <- validator( r1 = if (income > 0) age >= 16
                   , r2 = age < 12
                   )
-# y > 3 is always FALSE so r1 can be simplified
+# age > 16 is always FALSE so r1 can be simplified
 simplify_conditional(rules)
 #> Object of class 'validator' with 2 elements:
 #>  r1: income <= 0